gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

-This release includes an experimental opt-in for [file-system watching](#file-watching) feature that significantly improves build times, particularly in incremental scenarios.
+This release includes an experimental opt-in for the [file-system watching](#file-watching) feature that significantly improves build times, particularly in incremental scenarios.
 This is the first in a series of major improvements in the area planned over the course of several upcoming releases.

 There are also several other improvements including a [better version ordering](#dependency-ordering), [new samples](#new-samples) and many [bug fixes](#fixed-issues).